Raydio

 Raydio is an American funk and R&B vocal group formed in 1977 by Ray Parker Jr., with Vincent Bonham, Jerry Knight, and Arnell Carmichael.
+In 1978 Charles Julian Fearing and Larry "Fatback" Tolbert joined the band, along with Darren Carmichael.

 Career

 1970s and Raydio

 After securing a record deal, the group scored their first big hit in early 1978 with "Jack and Jill", which was taken from their self-titled debut album.
-The song peaked at #8 on the U.S. Billboard Hot 100 chart, and reached #11 in the UK Singles Chart, earning a gold record in the process.
-"Is This a Love Thing" peaked at #27 in the UK in August 1978.
+The song peaked at No. 8 on the U.S. Billboard Hot 100 chart, and reached No. 11 in the UK Singles Chart, earning a gold record in the process.
+"Is This a Love Thing" peaked at No. 27 in the UK in August 1978.
 Their next successful follow-up hit, "You Can't Change That" was released in 1979, and lifted from their Rock On album.
-The single reached #9 on the Billboard chart that year.
+The single reached No. 9 on the Billboard chart that year.
 In September 1979, they participated in an anti-nuclear concert at Madison Square Garden.
 Their performance of "You Can't Change That" at this show appears on the No Nukes album.

 The 1980s and "Ray Parker Jr. and Raydio"

 By late 1980, by which point Knight had left to pursue a solo career, the group had become known as Ray Parker Jr. and Raydio, and they released two more albums: Two Places at the Same Time (1980), and A Woman Needs Love (1981).
-These spawned another two top 40 single hits ("Two Places at the Same Time" - #30 in 1980; and "That Old Song" - #21 in 1981).
-Their last, and biggest hit, "A Woman Needs Love (Just Like You Do)," was also released in 1981, and peaked at #4 on the Billboard Hot 100.
+These spawned another two top 40 singles ("Two Places at the Same Time" - No. 30 in 1980; and "That Old Song" - No. 21 in 1981).
+Their last, and biggest hit, "A Woman Needs Love (Just Like You Do)," was released in 1981 and peaked at No. 4 on the Billboard Hot 100.

 After acknowledging the band had come to a crossroads and with Parker wanting to go solo, they quietly broke up in 1981.